Dad's Army missing episodes

-The Dad's Army missing episodes are lost episodes of the British warfare sitcom programme Dad's Army, plus some short sketches.
-The programme ran for nine series between 31 July 1968 and 13 November 1977.
-Three out of six episodes from Series 2 and two of the four Christmas sketches (1968 and 1970) are missing as at that time, the BBC routinely reused videotape as a cost saving measure.
+The Dad's Army missing episodes are lost episodes and sketches of the British television sitcom Dad's Army.
+The programme ran for nine series from 31 July 1968 to 13 November 1977.
+Three out of six episodes from the second series and two of the four Christmas sketches are missing because, at that time, the BBC routinely reused videotape as a cost-saving measure.

 Background

 Until 1978, when the BBC Film and Videotape Library was created as a permanent archive for all its television programmes, the BBC had no central archive.
 The videotapes and film recordings stored in the BBC's various libraries were often either wiped or discarded for recording new programmes and to free storage space to reduce costs.
 The BBC Film Library kept only some programmes that were made on film, whilst the Engineering Department handled videotape but had no mandate to retain material.
 Some shows were kept by BBC Enterprises, but they too had limited storage space and only kept material that was considered commercially exploitable.
 In the mid-1970s, BBC Enterprises disposed of much older material for which the rights to sell the programmes had expired, and the Engineering Department routinely wiped videotapes in an era when rescreening potential was limited.

 The first two series (12 episodes) of Dad's Army were made in black-and-white, with almost all episodes made on two-inch quad videotape for initial broadcast.
 The first series was thought to have commercial potential overseas, and was offered for sale to foreign broadcasters by BBC Enterprises.
 To this end, 16mm film copies were made of the first six episodes by the BBC Engineering Department before the master videotapes were wiped, and these were retained by the Film Unit.

 In the event, the first series sold very poorly and so BBC Enterprises did not express any interest in selling Series 2 abroad.
-Thus very few film copies of Series 2 episodes were made.
-Dad's Army was made in colour from Series 3 onwards; overseas interest in the series picked up, and BBC Enterprises resumed offering the episodes for sale in film and video format; this meant they were more likely to be permanently retained.
+Thus very few film copies of episodes from series 2 were made.
+Dad's Army was made in colour from series 3 onwards; overseas interest in the series picked up, and BBC Enterprises resumed offering the episodes for sale in film and video format; this meant they were more likely to be permanently retained.